nsarmadian/Churn_Modelling-Using-Artificial-Neural-Network/README.md

 ### Artificial-Neural-Network (ANN)
- Use ANN model to predict if the customer will leave the bank or not;
+ Use ANN model to predict if a customer will leave the bank or not;